modslides/.github/README.md

 # 👀 Coming Soon

 Modslides isn't available yet for public use.
-You'll be able to apply for the closed beta on the [Modslides temporary website](https://modslides.netlify.app/) in Q2 2022.
+You'll be able to apply for the closed beta on the [Modslides temporary website](https://modslides.com) in Q2 2022.
 Check out the [Discord Moderator Academy](https://discord.com/moderation) while you wait.

-[modslides.com](https://modslides.com/) will be acquired soon™.
+[modslides.com](https://modslides.com) has been acquired as of 3/8/22 and is currently a redirect to [our GitHub organisation](https://github.com/modslides).